Paolo Gentiloni: Minister of Foreign Affairs

 On 31 October 2014 Gentiloni was appointed Minister of Foreign Affairs by Prime Minister Matteo Renzi; Gentiloni succeeded Federica Mogherini, who became High Representative of the Union for Foreign Affairs and Security Policy.
 He took office two months before Italy's rotating presidency of the Council of the European Union ended in December 2014.
 At the time of his appointment, Gentiloni had not been mentioned in political circles as a candidate.
 Renzi had reportedly wanted to replace Mogherini with another woman, to preserve gender parity in his 16-member cabinet.
 Moreover, Gentiloni was not known as a specialist in international diplomacy.

 As foreign minister, Gentiloni tried to trace an intermediate path for Italy in the scenario of multiple crises that surrounds it, from the wars in Libya and Syria to tensions with Russia.
 Gentiloni showed a strong closeness to his US counterpart John Kerry and kept open a channel of dialogue with the Russian Sergei Lavrov.

 On 13 February 2015, during an interview on Sky TG24, Gentiloni stated that "if needed, Italy will be ready to fight in Libya against the Islamic State, because the Italian government can not accept the idea that there is an active terrorist threat only a few hours from Italy by boat."
 The following day Gentiloni was threatened by ISIL, which accused him of being a crusader, minister of an enemy country.

-In March 2015 Gentiloni visited Mexico and Cuba and met Cuban President Raúl Castro, ensuring the Italian support for the normalization of relations between Cuba and the United States.
+In March 2015 Gentiloni visited Mexico and Cuba and met First Secretary of the Communist Party of Cuba Raúl Castro, ensuring the Italian support for the normalization of relations between Cuba and the United States.

 On 11 July 2015, a car bomb exploded outside the Italian consulate in the Egyptian capital Cairo, resulting in at least one death and four people injured; the Islamic State claimed responsibility.
 On the same day Gentiloni stated that "Italy will not be intimidated" and would continue the fight against terrorism.